zackstout/beatles-songwriting/README.md

 - _The story of Bungalow Bill_, Layla, Stairway to Heaven
 - Ex: Am / G / F / E7
 - _Runaway_ (Del shannon), Don't let me be misunderstood, Sultans of Swing
+- (p.
+186) Also in the bassline of We can work it out

 ### Part 2: parallel major/minor switches

+- Now we'll look at cases of switching not to the relative minor, but to the parallel minor.
 - _I'll be back_
 - _Norwegian Wood_: Has a parallel minor bridge (claimed by McCartney), cf. Michelle, whose parallel minor bridge Lennon claims
 - i-bIII-bIV-V7